HiSPARC/publicdb/doc/station_layout.rst

   scintillator (in meters).
 - Next the alpha angle (:code:`α`) which is the clock-wise turning angle between North and the detector as seen from the GPS (in degrees).
+- A height (:code:`z`) coordinate can be measured if there is a significant altitude difference between the GPS antenna and the detectors, or if the detectors are not at the same height.
+Up is positive (in meters).
 - The rotation of the detector is described by the beta angle (:code:`β`), which is the clock-wise turning rotation of the long side of the detector relative to North (in degrees).
-- Finally a height (:code:`z`) coordinate can be measured if there is a significant altitude difference between the GPS antenna and the detectors, or if the detectors are not at the same height.
-Up is positive (in meters).

 For more information about the coordinate systems used in HiSPARC see:
 `Coordinate systems and units in HiSPARC